MIYAJIMA Zaiku (Woodwork)

-At the beginning of the Kamakura period (1185-1333), carpenters and cabinet makers were invited from Kyoto and Kamakura to build temples and shrines in the area, and Miyajima Zaiku as it is today, is a natural extension of the techniques that were used.
+At the beginning of the Kamakura era (1185-1333), carpenters and cabinet makers from Kyoto and Kamakura were invited to build temples and shrines in Miyajima.
+The techniques these craftsmen brought with them became the Miyajima woodworking craft as it is today.

-The development of this craft was fostered by the abundant supplies of timber found in the forests along the prefectural border, and supplied from the stocks of wood held in the area known as Hatsukaichi.
+The development of this craft was facilitated by the abundant supply of timber found in the nearby area known as Hatsukaichi.

-Including such simple items as shamoji or rice-serving paddles, a wide variety of household goods are being made alongside turnery and various types of carved goods.
-A number of finishes are, often to bring out the true qualities of the material, by expressing the natural coloring and grain of the wood.
+Today, a wide variety of household items are produced, including rice paddles (shamoji), turned wood and various other types of carved goods.
+A number of finishes are used to bring out the qualities of the underlying material, including the natural coloring and woodgrain.

-Miyajima zaiku consists of many products used in a wide range of everyday activities, including rice scoops, objects made at the turning table, kurimono (hollowed out objects) and sculptures.
-Most products consist of a wooden base to which various finishings are applied that fully showcase the full natural flavor of wood, highlighting characteristics like its grain, color and texture.
+Miyajima woodwork comprises a wide range of everyday products, including rice paddles, turned wood goods, hollowed-out objects (kurimono) and sculptures.
+Most products consist of a wooden base to which various finishings are applied that highlight the natural beauty of the wood, including its grain, color and texture.

 How to make

-The basic stages include wood gathering, preparation of a wooden base, finishing and decorating.
-Decorations include Miyajima-bori carvings, lacquer-wiping (urushifuki) using natural lacquer and rust-staining (sabi irosome).
+The production stages include gathering wood, preparing the base, finishing and decorating.
+Decorations include carvings, lacquer-wiping (urushifuki), applying natural lacquer and rust-staining (sabi-irosome).